geearen/geearen/README.md

 - 👨‍💻 Aspiring Software Engineer
 - 📜 Degree in Computer Engineering Technology at CalState Long Beach
 - 🎓 General Assembly Bootcamp Graduate
-- 📸 I like to take pictures and currently working on my photography portfolio
+- 📸 I like to take pictures and currently working on my photobook
 - 🗺️ Trying to travel or go on a road trip whenever I can, collecting national park pins is my thing.
 - 💡 Trying to learn everything I can!